fumitoh/modelx/doc/source/tutorial.rst

            return fibo(n - 1) + fibo(n - 2)

 There are other ways to create cells by ``defcells``.
-Refer to :py:func:`~modelx.core.api.defcells` section in the reference manual for the details.
+Refer to :py:func:`~modelx.defcells` section in the reference manual for the details.

 Another way to create a cells is to use Space's